AnanthKandala/Quantum-impurities-functions/README.md

 # Quantum-impurities-functions
 Commonly used python functions for analyzing, plotting NRG spectra.

+Categories:

+1.)
+Functions to help in running calculations

 Plotting functions:

 `plot_levels_abs`: plot the NRG spectrum and color code the levels according to their jf quantum number.